placeholder

 • Transfer assets to joint names

 If you’re married or in a civil partnership, you can transfer assets into joint names.
-This means you can combine your tax-free allowance making it £24,600 in 2022.
-However, any transfer you make has to be a genuine gift.
+This means you can combine your tax-free allowance making it £6,000 in 2024/25.
+However, any transfer you make has to be an outright gift.

 • Nominate different principal homes if you're unmarried/not in a civil partnership